shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 <img src="misc\past_results\example_usage.png" width="600" height=""/>

 # 5. Recommendations
 For future training and testing, it is recommended that the PyTorch EarlyStopping handler so that the model can be saved at the epoch with the best validation accuracy.
 This will allow the model to be trained for long enough to reach its best performance, but not overfit the training data.
 Furthermore, using a larger dataset or even augmenting the data in such a way that more of it can be used as features (potentially converting to RGB or HSV) would prove beneficial due to the nature of ViTs.
 In conjunction with this, pretraining the model on similar data would result in fair better results compared to the 'from scratch' method used in this project.
+Lastly, an emphasis needs to be made that if the data is preprocessed well (e.g. cropping the image to remove black, then resizing to have only the brain segments), this would be a significant benefit to the proficiency of the model, as with the current methods almost have the image sequence would contain just black patches.

 # 6. References
 [1] Dosovitskiy A, Beyer L, Kolesnikov A, Weissenborn D, Zhai X, Unterthiner T, et al. An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale [Internet].
 2020.
 Available from: https://arxiv.org/pdf/2010.11929.pdf